dhoat30/inspiry1.2/wp-content/plugins/geodir_list_manager/readme.txt

 Compatible with GDV2 - CHANGED
 Convert to OOPs - CHANGED
 Compatible with Buddypress plugin - CHANGED
-Compatible with Userswp plugin - CHANGED
+Compatible with UsersWP plugin - CHANGED
 Lists add to author page. -ADDED

 = 1.0.3 =